RiccardoZardin/BiomedicalWearable_APP/README.md

-# project_BWT_APP Valentino Marchesan,Maria Ghirardi, Riccardo Zardin
+# project_BWT_APP Riccardo Zardin
-This repo is used to add the code of our project of Biomedical Wearable Technologies for Healthcare and Wellbeing
+This is an application developed for the course 'Biomedical Wearable Technologies for Healthcare and Wellbeing'.
+This application acquired data from fitbit device and use them for monitoring some parameters + includes some educational features
+Use the concept of Gamefication